Spread betting skills – how to think like a trader

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Equally if economic data that might drive your favourite exchange rate pair is thin on the ground wait.
-Do nothing.
-A better opportunity will pop up eventually.
 Don't confuse action with results.
 Only trade when you have a reason to.
 It's much better to make a few big gains rather than lots of little losses.

-Don't be discouraged by losing money
+3. Don't be discouraged by losing money

 This is the flipside of the second point.
-Spread betting is just that betting.
+Spread betting is just that, betting.
 That means you will lose money often.
 That's because markets are unpredictable and quite often irrational.
-But losing money isn't a problem provided you win more often, and in larger quantities, than you lose!
+But losing money isn't a problem provided you win more often, and in larger quantities, than you lose...

-So if you have worked out that you tend to win 40% of the time and lose 60% of the time, you need to weight up your winning bets so that you come out with an overall profit.
+So if you have worked out that you tend to win 40% of the time and lose 60% of the time, you need to weigh up your winning bets so that you come out with an overall profit.
 But working out that kind of pattern takes time and money.
 Using a free simulator on your broker's website ('paper trading') is a good start but ultimately there's no substitute for having skin in the game.

-So in the early days don't be put off and do take some risks.
+In the early days don't be put off and take some risks.
 But keep your bets small and use stop losses.
 You can never be sure you will bet the right way.
 But over time you will get better at spotting winning opportunities whether your preferred market is commodities, shares or currencies.
 See your losses as an investment in training yourself, rather than a reason to jack it all in and head for the pub.

 Tim graduated with a history degree from Cambridge University in 1989 and, after a year of travelling, joined the financial services firm Ernst and Young in 1990, qualifying as a chartered accountant in 1994.